 In fiscal year 2005-2006, the District implemented the "Secondary Reading Initiative," a School Board directive to provide a comprehensive reading program requiring all non-proficient middle and high school readers to take a reading course.
 The funding provided in this project enables schools to have smaller class sizes - 16 at the middle school level and 18 at the high school level.
 The instructional units have been allocated based on students scoring Level 1 or 2 on the most recent state-wide assessment.
 The project also provides classroom assistants for the program.
-The allocation consists of 41.60 instructional units and 27.00 classroom assistants for a total of \$3.7 million.
+The allocation consists of 44.60 instructional units and 15.00 classroom assistants.
+For fiscal year 2017-2018, 14.00 instructional units would be funded using Reading categorical carryover funds, and 5.00 instructional units would be funded through Title I for a net cost to SAI of \$2.2 million.